-Time period Autumn Term Spring Term Summer term Content Students will be consolidating and building Students will follow a programme of studies Students will follow a programme based on upon the year 7 content. based on the NCELP principles of Grammar, the NCELP principles of Grammar, Phonics Students will follow a programme based on Phonics and Vocabulary in various contexts. and Vocabulary in various contexts.
-The the NCELP principles of Grammar, Phonics The Spring term will cover: summer term will cover: and Vocabulary in various contexts.
-The - Daily routine Free time interests and activities autumn term will cover: - School - Holidays Classroom language - Describing a trip - Jobs Students will also undertake a cultural Celebrations and festivals project involving the study of a French film.
-21.111 Skills Grammar: Grammar: Grammar: - Present tense singular and plural - Countable and uncountable nouns - Adjectives / adjective agreement forms for selected verbs - Partitive article with food - Making comparisons using adjectives Formation of feminine nouns for - Introduction to perfect tense with and adverbs jobs "er" verbs only. - Use of the superlative Question words and question - Develop use of the perfect tense formation Phonics will continue to develop knowledge Phonics will continue to develop knowledge Possessive adjectives of SSC as well as revising previously seen of SSC as well as revising previously seen Phonics will continue to develop knowledge phonics. phonics.
-Students will read aloud and of SSC as well as revisiting year 7 phonics practise speaking.
-Vocabulary will be based around the Vocabulary will be based around the Vocabulary will be based around the contexts studied as well as high frequency contexts studied as well as high frequency contexts studied as well as high frequency
+Time period Autumn Term Spring Term Summer term Content Students will be consolidating and Students will follow a programme of Students will follow a programme building upon the year 7 content. studies based on the NCELP based on the NCELP principles of Students will follow a programme principles of Grammar, Phonics and Grammar, Phonics and Vocabulary based on the NCELP principles of Vocabulary in various contexts.
+The in various contexts.
+The summer Grammar, Phonics and Vocabulary Spring term will cover: term will cover: in various contexts.
+The autumn Daily routine Free time interests and term will cover: - School activities Classroom language Describing a trip - Holidays - Jobs Celebrations and festivals Students will also undertake a cultural project involving the study of a French film.
+Skills Grammar: Grammar: Grammar: Present tense singular and Countable and uncountable - Adjectives / adjective plural forms for selected nouns agreement verbs Partitive article with food Making comparisons using Formation of feminine Introduction to perfect adjectives and adverbs nouns for jobs tense with "er" verbs only.
+Use of the superlative Question words and Develop use of the perfect question formation Phonics will continue to develop tense Possessive adjectives knowledge of SSC as well as revising Phonics will continue to develop Phonics will continue to develop previously seen phonics. knowledge of SSC as well as revising knowledge of SSC as well as revisiting year 7 phonics Vocabulary will be based around the contexts studied as well as high frequency vocabulary, new in year 8 and also revisited from year 7 Vocabulary will be based around the contexts studied as well as high frequency words, relevant to all contexts. previously seen phonics.
+Students will read aloud and practise speaking.
+Vocabulary will be based around the contexts studied as well as high frequency words relevant to all contexts.
+Key Questions Assessment End of unit assessments covering the following skills: speaking, listening, reading, writing and grammar End of unit assessments covering the following skills: reading, writing and grammar End of year exam - reading, grammar, listening End of unit assessment - piece of extended writing.

-vocabulary, new in year 8 and also revisited words, relevant to all contexts. words relevant to all contexts.

-from year 7

-Assessment Term 1.2 in class peer to peer speaking Term 2.2 Assessment (listening, vocabulary, Term 3.1 : End of year exam (reading,

-assessment translation) grammar, listening)

-Term 3.2 : Marked piece of extended

-writing.